-You provide the names of your recommenders and their contact information, and the ApplyYourself system will send them an e-mail explaining the process.
+We require three letters of recommendation.
+You provide the names of your recommenders and their contact information, and the application system will send them an automated e-mail explaining the process.
 Please make sure recommenders know that we require a thoughtful and candid letter in addition to the quantitative summary they are asked to provide.

-Acceptable recommendations will come from persons acquainted with your academic and professional experience and who can assess your potential for graduate work.
+Acceptable recommendations will come from persons acquainted with your academic and professional experience and who can assess your potential to succeed in graduate study.